github/docs/content/actions/learn-github-actions/managing-complex-workflows.md

 ## Using environments

 You can configure environments with protection rules and secrets.
 Each job in a workflow can reference a single environment.
 Any protection rules configured for the environment must pass before a job referencing the environment is sent to a runner.
-For more information, see "[Environments](/actions/reference/environments)."
+For more information, see "[Using environments for deployment](/actions/deployment/using-environments-for-deployment)."
 {% endif %}

 ## Using a workflow template